 - Hydrocortisone cream.
 This cream is easy to pick up at the drugstore and works for most people quickly.
 It's hydrating, but it also contains medication to help stop any itching ASAP.

 - Colloidal oatmeal baths.
+If your legs or bikini zone are in desperate need of some moisture, opt for a nice soak in an oatmeal bath, which is sure to provide relief.
 There's a reason why babies with diaper rash and people with chicken pox soak in oatmeal baths.
 Don't let the fancy name confuse you: It's just ground up oatmeal.
 You can buy colloidal oatmeal at the store, or you can make it at home (as long as you follow a recipe).
-If your legs or bikini zone are in desperate need of some moisture, a nice soak in an oatmeal bath is sure to provide relief.